This post may contain affiliate links. For full information, please see our disclaimer here.

 We use almost all the websites listed here ourselves, but in the handful of cases where we haven’t, they have been included because they come highly recommended by Solo Female Travelers community members.
 This list of travel planning resources is constantly updated with the most recent tips and advice from our community, so we recommend that you keep checking back.
 And don’t forget to look at our Deals page for the latest exclusive discounts.

-We know that planning a trip can be stressful and that safety is important, so this page covers literally everything you need to look at before you go, whether it is your first solo trip or your 10th.
+We know that planning a trip can be stressful and that safety is important, so this page covers literally everything you need to look at before you go, including the best websites and travel apps, whether it is your first solo trip or your 10th.
 Because there is so much knowledge here, jump straight to any of the sections in this article with the links below:

 Understand the Destination’s Safety